Masuria

-Masuria (Mazury /pl/; Mazurÿ; Masuren /de/) is an ethnographic and geographic region in northern and northeastern Poland, known for its 2,000 lakes.
-Masuria occupies much of the Masurian Lake District.
+Masuria (Mazury /pl/; Mazurÿ; Masuren /de/) is an ethnographic and geographic region in northern and northeastern Poland.
+Masuria occupies much of the Masurian Lake District, known for its 2,000 lakes and a finalist of the New7Wonders of Nature initiative.
 Administratively, it is part of the Warmian–Masurian Voivodeship (administrative area/province).
 Its biggest city, often regarded as its capital, is Ełk.
-The region covers a territory of some 10,000 km^{2} which approximately 500,000 people inhabit.
+The region covers a territory of some 10,000 km2, which is inhabited by approximately 500,000 people.

 Masuria is bordered by Warmia, Powiśle and Chełmno Land in the west, Mazovia in the south, Podlachia and Suwałki Region in the east, and Lithuania Minor in the north.

 History

 Prehistory and early history

 Some of the earliest archeological finds in Masuria were found at Dudka and Szczepanki sites and belonged to the subneolithic Zedmar culture.
 Indo-European settlers first arrived in the region during the 4th millennium BC, which in the Baltic would diversify into the satem Balto-Slavic branch which would ultimately give rise to the Balts as the speakers of the Baltic languages.
 The Balts would have become differentiated into Western and Eastern Balts in the late 1st millennium BC.
 The region was inhabited by ancestors of Western Balts – Old Prussians, Sudovians/Jotvingians, Scalvians, Nadruvians, and Curonians while the eastern Balts settled in what is now Lithuania, Latvia and Belarus.

 The Greek explorer Pytheas (4th century BC) may have referred to the territory as Mentenomon and to the inhabitants as Guttones (neighbours of the Teutones, probably referring to the Goths).
 In AD 98 Tacitus described one of the tribes living near the Baltic Sea (Mare Suebicum) as Aestiorum gentes and amber-gatherers.